DT2730

 Sampling Rate: 500 MS/s (simultaneously on each channel)

-- SYSTEM PERFORMANCES
+- SYSTEM PERFORMANCE

 ENOB (Typ.): 10.5 (@50MHz, -3dB, Gain x2)